This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 THE PHOENIX RESIDENCE IS FACING AN URGENT & CRITICAL NEED

-to invest in sustaining the services and supports required to enable the individuals we serve to live a life of choice.
+to invest in sustaining the services and supports required to enable the individuals we support to live a life of choice.
 A severe workforce shortage in Minnesota of skilled Direct Support Professionals combined with ongoing changes to Medicaid reimbursement rates greatly impact our ability to compete for and recruit, retain, and compensate our Direct Support Professionals for the long term.
 It’s become critically important to seek other sources of funding to supplement a competitive salary and benefits package for our Direct Support Professionals.
-We need YOUR help.
+But we need YOUR help!

 The Phoenix Residence provides an array of important and essential services to individuals living with disabilities that enable them to thrive in their own homes or in group home settings.
 With the help of 230 Direct Support Professionals, we serve 300 adults in Dakota, Hennepin, Ramsey, & Washington counties.
-However, dozens of disability care providers like The Phoenix Residence are facing a growing threat to our ability to provide these services due to two serious issues: a workforce shortage of skilled Direct Support Professionals and ongoing changes to Medicaid reimbursement rates.
+However, dozens of disability care providers like us are facing a growing threat in our ability to provide these services due to two serious issues: a workforce shortage of skilled Direct Support Professionals and ongoing changes to Medicaid reimbursement rates.

 A Severe Workforce Shortage